microsoft/msquic/docs/TEST.md

 ./scripts/test.ps1 -LogProfile Full.Light
 ```

-Note that in windows you will need to use Powershell 7 to create the build and Powershell 7 (in administrator mode) to run the tests.
+Note that you will need to use Powershell 7 in administrator mode to get the logs.

-Also, note that schannel requires the latest Windows versions (Windows Server 2022 or Insider Preview) to function.
+Also, note that `schannel` TLS provider requires the latest Windows versions (Windows Server 2022 or Insider Preview) to function.
 If you don't have `schannel` use `openssl` to build and test.

 ```
 ./scripts/test.ps1 -Tls openssl -LogProfile Full.Light